TEENY NAGINI IS AN EASTERN RAT SNAKE

 Eastern Ratsnake (Pantherophis alleghaniensis)

-Teeny Nagini (shout out to the Harry Potter fans!) is the newest member of our education ambassador team at RWS.
-He previously lived at the August County Nature Center Parks and Rec department, but he was rehomed with us when their facility closed in 2019.
+Teeny Nagini (shout out to the Harry Potter fans!) previously lived at the Augusta County Nature Center Parks and Rec department, but he was rehomed with us when their facility closed in 2019.
 Despite his name, Teeny is not-so-teeny.
 He’s about 7 feet long and weighs approximately 1 kilogram.
 Teeny he enjoys greeting folks from his enclosure in our front lobby.

 Eastern rat snakes are the official name for what many folks in Virginia simply call black snakes.